rhmtazad/UniProg/README.md

 $ pip install -r requirements.txt
 ```

-To run the app, you can either double click on the main.py file
-or you can run the following line of code
+To run the app, you can either double click on the main.py file, or do the following

 ```
 $ python main.py